- What is a personal service company (PSC)?

 Societates Europaeae (SEs), limited liability partnerships (LLPs), and UK companies have to have a register of People/Person with Significant Control and are called the PSC register.
-This is carried out in addition to updating the register of members, directors and secretaries so on.
+This is carried out in addition to updating the register of members, directors and secretaries and so on.
 The PSC Register involves all corporate entities and people with significant control, must aid transparency for the UK registered businesses.

-Previously, it was possible to register a UK business with shareholders and nominee directors in place, by hiding the information about the real beneficial owners from the public record at Companies House.
+Previously, it was possible to register a UK business with shareholders and nominee directors in place by hiding the information about the real beneficial owners from the public record at Companies House.